amrhero911/genesys-cloud-mcp-plus/docs/tools.md

 ### Inputs

 - `name`
   - The name (or partial name) of the routing queue(s) to search for.
-Wildcards ('\*') are supported for pattern matching (e.g., 'Support\*', '\*Emergency', '\*Sales\*').
-Use '\*' alone to retrieve all queues.
+Wildcards ('_') are supported for pattern matching (e.g., 'Support_', '*Emergency', '*Sales*').
+Use '*' alone to retrieve all queues
 - `pageNumber`
   - The page number of the results to retrieve, starting from 1.
 Defaults to 1 if not specified.
-Used with 'pageSize' for navigating large result sets.
+Used with 'pageSize' for navigating large result sets
 - `pageSize`
   - The maximum number of queues to return per page.
 Defaults to 100 if not specified.
 Used with 'pageNumber' for pagination.
-The maximum value is 500.
+The maximum value is 500

 ### Security